aperaltasantos/academic-kickstart-netlify-cms/content/home/about.md

       year: '2009'
 ---
 # About me
-I am an MD and a Public Health Specialist, with eight years of professional experience in the area of Public Health, Health Policy.
-I worked for international organizations such as the WHO and the European Commission, as well as national governments and local health organizations.
-During my public health training academically I received education from the Harvard Medical School in clinical research.
+Andre am an MD and a Public Health Specialist, with eight years of professional experience in the area of Public Health, Health Policy.
+He worked for international organizations such as the WHO and the European Commission, as well as national governments and local health organizations.
+During his public health training academically Andre received education from the Harvard Medical School in clinical research.

-My career and interest have been moving towards a global health focus, primarily studying the impact of health policies, to advance that field I was awarded a Fulbright Scholarship to do a Ph.D. at the University of Washington.
+Andre's career and interest have been moving towards a global health focus, primarily studying the impact of health policies, to advance that field He was awarded a Fulbright Scholarship to do a Ph.D. at the University of Washington.

+**If data is available, let’s look at data.
+If all we have are opinions, I will go with mine**